spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

 contribute to the input/output behaviour.
 To that end we use a *unit\_\_node\_\_node* class.

--   Press '+' next to the *unit\_\_node\_\_node* class and choose the unit, its output node and its input node.
+-   Press '+' next to the *unit\_\_node\_\_node* class and choose the unit, its output node and its input node, resulting in the combinations 'power\_plant\_a'-'electricity'-'fuel' and 'power\_plant\_b'-'electricity'-'fuel'

 ![image](figs_simple_system/simple_system_add_unit__node__node.png)